realazthat/snipinator/README.md

             _ctx: _Context) -> Union[str, markupsafe.Markup]:
   """Returns a _delimited_ snippet from a file.

-  Does not return the delimeters themselves.
+  Does not return the delimiters themselves.

   Args:
       path (str): The path to the file.